Special Protection for Special Places

 possessing or using marijuana, including medical marijuana

-If you see activities that could harm people or park resources, jot down any descriptions or a vehicle license plate number and contact the park dispatch office at 209/379-1992; if someone's life is in danger, call 911.
+If you see activities that could harm people or park resources, jot down any descriptions or a vehicle license plate number and contact the park dispatch office at 209/379-1992; if someone's life is in danger, call or text 911.
 See below for more park regulations.

 Keep Wildlife Wild